erasmus-without-paper/ewp-specs-architecture/README.md

 Most EWP API servers are required to keep
 [referential integrity][ref-integrity-wiki].

-Some partners might want to *not* expose all of their entities for EWP members.
+Some partners might want to *not* expose all of their entities to EWP members.
 They might want to expose only a selected subset of them (for example, only the courses conducted in English, or only the mobilities no older than a year, etc.).